fieldsfarmer/onepage/README.md

-One webpage used in my personal website :-)
+The webpage used in my personal website :-)

 Use the following commands in your vagrant development environment to get this up and running
 ```bash